temaxuck/students-api/README.md

 # StudentsAPI

-This is a job interview assignment for the internship at one of Vkontakte's services.

-So this application is written in [Ruby](https://www.ruby-lang.org/en/) using [Rails](https://rubyonrails.org/) framework.
+This application is written in [Ruby](https://www.ruby-lang.org/en/) using [Rails](https://rubyonrails.org/) framework.
 The terms of reference for this API is located at [`docs/openapi.yml`](https://github.com/temaxuck/students-api/blob/main/docs/openapi.yaml).

 ## Requirements